dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

   When filling in the template, be sure to "Define the PR metadata, as permissions allow.
 Select: **Assignee(s), Project(s)**, and **Milestone**".

-  Before an issue is created, a "Project" can be created, but there is no option to select a cycle.
+  Before an issue is created, a "Project" can be selected, but there is no option to select a cycle.

   .. image:: figure/1Issue-before-created.png